marcverdoorn/marcverdoorn/README.md

 - 👋 Hi, I’m Marc Verdoorn
-- 👀 I’m interested in everything to do with technology
+- 👀 I’m interested in everything related to technology
 - 🌱 I’m currently learning kotlin and c++
 - 📫 How to reach me: marc.verdoorn@gmail.com